ivan-nosar/AlgorithmsAndStructuresPlaybook/AlgorithmsAndStructuresPlaybook/DataStructures/README.md

   value; In turn, they usually store tree data in a flat array that keeps parent-children relationships by element indices (`0` element is a root, `1-2` elements - are children of the root, `3-4` - are children of `1`, and so on).
+* **Absence of foolproof measures**: The goal of this demo project is to focus on algorithms.
+  It is not intended to support all real-life production use cases.
+Therefore, many built-in foolproof measures that typically prevent user errors were intentionally omitted.
+This decision was made to keep the source code of the examples clear and focused on their purpose.